amigavision/amigavision.github.io/best.md

 We believe that for most people, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance.

-MiSTer FPGA gives you the Amiga experience without the friction — and that makes it the best Amiga for most users today.
+MiSTer FPGA gives you the true Amiga experience without the friction — and that makes it the best Amiga for most users today.

 ---

-(Rough notes for now)

-The AmigaVision team owns several well-maintained and modernized Amigas.
-We own several different MiSTer setups that output to both HDMI and analog CRT monitors.
-We own many Raspberry Pi emulation setups.
-We emulate using our Windows, Mac and Linux PCs.

-We don’t have a reason to lean in one way or another, this is our results after living with these platforms for many years, and maintaining AmigaVision for all of them.

-There’s nothing *wrong* with any of the options that are presented here — the important thing is to have fun with your Amiga!
-Play some games, catch up on the latest and greatest of the demo scene.

-Nothing beats the *feel* and *soul* and *tactility* of a real Amiga running on a real analog CRT.
-So that’s obviously the best Amiga, right?

-Well, in 2026, the answer is a bit different.

-Even the real deal is not particularly fun to deal with on a daily basis.
-We want accuracy + convenience — FPGA gives you that.

 [^0]: 1080p is the minimum resolution required for decent integer scaling of Amiga resolutions when the target is a modern 16:9 aspect ratio screen.
 TheA500 only supports 720p.